fonol/anki-search-inside-add-card/config.md

 ### searchbar.default_mode
 Determines what mode (Add-on or Browser) the searchbar at the bottom of the UI will have on Anki startup.

+### mix_reviews_and_reading
+If true, while in review, the add-on will ask you at regular intervals if you want to open the next item in the queue, that way, you can interleave working on your queue and reviewing.

+### mix_reviews_and_reading.interrupt_every_nth_card
+Determines after how many cards you will be interrupted and asked if you want to open the queue.